Governing Creative Direction

 Market evidence:

-Why creative discipline drives performance
+why creative discipline drives performance

 Market evidence points to a structural transformation of luxury.